 - $75 Application Fee or Fee Waiver: You may consider the waiver approved unless a member of the Office of Undergraduate Admissions notifies you otherwise.
 Without an application fee, or an approved fee waiver, we cannot continue to process your application to Tufts University.
 Approved waivers are:

 This addition to the application is optional, meaning it is not required:

-We prefer that students apply online, but we also provide access to printable forms.
+We require that students apply online using the Common Application or Universal College Application.
 Please keep in mind that all information must received by the application deadlines.
 Also note that applying for financial aid is a separate process, with its own required documents and deadlines.

 Office of Undergraduate Admissions